Home insurance for collectors

 Can I insure my record collection?

-Yes, with the increased interest in vinyl, it may be a good idea to insure your record collection.
-You could either insure it under your regular home contents policy or take out a specialist policy if your collection is particularly valuable or includes rare discs.
+Yes, you could either insure it under your regular home contents policy or take out a specialist policy if your collection is particularly valuable or includes rare discs.

 How should I protect my collectibles?